ooni/docs/src/event-labeler/INTERVAL-CORPUS.md

 # Quiet-interval labels: the missing negative grain

-Working note, not yet built.
-Captures the design discussion for a third label grain that would let the event-replay harness report a *false-alarm rate* rather than only a recall number.
-Companion to `docs/data/pipeline-label-corpus` §1.2 (event labels) and §1.1 (measurement labels).
+The third label grain: what lets the event-replay harness report a *false-alarm rate* rather than only a recall number.
+Companion to `docs/data/pipeline-label-corpus` §1.3 (the schema as built), §1.2 (event labels) and §1.1 (measurement labels).

+**Built.** The sampler is `GET /api/v1/labeling/interval_sample` and the post-commit reveal is `GET /api/v1/labeling/interval_reveal`, both in `oonimeasurements/routers/labeling.py`.
+The UI is `src/interval-labeler/`, served at `/tools/interval-labeler`.
+The estimator is `oonipipeline/analysis/interval_eval.py`, wired into `oonipipeline event-eval --intervals`.
+This document remains the reasoning; the two places it was changed in the building are marked below.

 ## The problem